 We highly recommend Florian and Cedric at Bourgogne Randonnees (see brochure in the apartment).
 Mention our name and they will look after you.
 They are very friendly chaps, with a great command of English as well as French.
-They hire bikes at around 17 Euros per day and will help you plan your day.
+They hire bikes at around 20 Euros per day and will help you plan your trip.
 You can find them on the street you walk down from the station (Avenue du 8 Septembre).
 They are on the right, just before the ring road at number 7.
 Their telephone number is +33(0)380220603.
-Here is their web site with all relevant details:
+Click here to see their web site with all relevant details.

 Great bike tours from Appartement Rose

 The best introductory day trip is to wander through lovely villages and towns down to Santenay along a very well designed bicycle path – Route des Grands Crus de Bourgogne – that only shares with small agricultural machinery.
 There are very few cars.
 You will pass through the villages of Pommard, Volnay, on to Meursault (for morning coffee) and thence to Santenay via Puligny-Montrachet (see lunch suggestion below).